FloresFelipe/building-ivi-configurations-with-cvi/README.md

-# IVI Configuration Builder (Clean Code Refactor)
+## IVI Configuration Builder (Clean Code Refactor)

-This project demonstrates how to programmatically create and manage an IVI (Interchangeable Virtual Instrument) configuration using the NI IVI Configuration Server API in C.
+This project demonstrates how to programmatically create and manage IVI (Interchangeable Virtual Instrument) configurations using the NI IVI Configuration Server API in C.

-The implementation follows **Uncle Bob's Clean Code principles**, focusing on:
+It follows **Clean Code principles**:
 - Readability
 - Separation of concerns
 - Reusability
-- Idempotent operations (safe to run multiple times)
+- Idempotent operations (safe re-execution)

 ---